-Living World expert on the "extra-scriptural" legendary characters, based on thirty years of literary research and development.
+Living World expert on the "extra-scriptural" legendary characters, based on over thirty years of literary research and development.
 Graduated age 21 from the University of Calgary in liberal arts (political economy, philosophy, and English) studied under Rhodes scholar Luigi di Marzo, and his mentor, Colonel Burke Inlow, who met Albert Einstein on the campus of Princeton University; motion-picture history with Jesuit priest Father John Matheson at the University of Regina; tutored by Gervase de Peyer, the most recorded clarinetist in the World, on the private campus of Saint Michael's University School; screenwriting, cinema, and music at the University of Lethbridge; fellowship to attend the Seventh Annual Banff Television Festival, and lecturer at the 26th Annual Banff Reading Workshop; and a scholarship to study German language and culture at the University of Salzburg.

 The Autobiography of the Wandering Jew and the Wandering Jewess dramatic screenplay adaptation of George Sylvester Viereck and Paul Eldridge, who corresponded with Albert Einstein, celebrates the universal story of love throughout the Time and Space Continuum.
 Anno Domini 2010 was a pivotal year for the development of the “extra-scriptural” Legend of the Wandering Jew: the eightieth anniversary of the literary expression of the above; the fiftieth anniversary of the Hugo Award-winning “A Canticle for Leibowitz” by Walter Michael Miller, Junior, which features our character and sold over two million copies World-wide in many languages (adapted into The Abbey)*; and the thirtieth anniversary of the passing away of Doctor George Kumler Anderson, whose document of twenty years of literary research, funded by a John Simon Guggenheim Fellowship, was published as a bicentennial edition of Brown University in 1965.